TomOrth/Open-Learning-Platform/README.md

 * SENDGRID_USERNAME - The username for your sendgrid api account
 * SENDGRID_PASSWORD - The password for your sendgrid api account

+For development purposes, you may want to use [Figaro](https://github.com/laserlemon/figaro) for the enviornment variables.
+Otherwise, you can set them as normally would.
+If running of my VM for SWE, these variables are already setup properly for testing and demo purposes